-I contributed an essay to the summer issue of Prospect, about wilderness therapy and the impact of nature upon mental health and the treatment of mental illness.
+I contributed a long article to the summer issue of Prospect, about wilderness therapy and the impact of nature upon mental health and the treatment of mental illness.
 In it, I profile the work of Scottish charity Venture Mòr, an amazing organisation led by outdoor instructors turned counsellors, which has been working to bring the field of ‘wilderness therapy’ to a wider audience in the UK.

 Full text can be found on the Prospect website here,